-- (a) The owner(s), tenant(s), and/or their agent(s), if any, shall be jointly and severally responsible for the maintenance of all landscaping.
+- 1. The owner(s), tenant(s), and/or their agent(s), if any, shall be jointly and severally responsible for the maintenance of all landscaping.
 All required landscaping shall be maintained in a neat and orderly manner at all times.
-This shall include, but not be limited to:

-- 1. mowing (of grass of six inches (6") or higher);

-- 2. edging;

-- 3. pruning;

-- 4. fertilizing;

-- 5. watering;

-- 6. weeding: and

-- 7. other such activities common to the maintenance of landscaping.

-- (b) Landscape areas shall be kept free of trash, litter, weeds, and other such material or plants not a part of the landscaping.
-All plant material shall be maintained in a healthy and growing condition as is appropriate for the season of the year.

-- (c) Plant materials used to meet minimum required landscaping provisions which die or are removed for any reason shall be replaced with plant material of similar variety and size, within ninety (90) days. - 1.
-Trees with a trunk diameter in excess of six inches (6") measured twenty-four inches (24") above the ground may be replaced with trees of similar variety having a minimum trunk diameter of three inches (3") measured twenty-four inches (24") above the ground. - 2.
+This shall include, but not be limited to: - a) mowing (of grass of six inches (6") or higher); - b) edging; - c) pruning; - d) fertilizing; - e) watering; - f) weeding; and - g) other such activities common to the maintenance of landscaping. - 2.
+Landscape areas shall be kept free of trash, litter, weeds, and other such material or plants not a part of the landscaping.
+All plant material shall be maintained in a healthy and growing condition as is appropriate for the season of the year. - 3.
+Plant materials used to meet minimum required landscaping provisions which die or are removed for any reason shall be replaced with plant material of similar variety and size, within ninety (90) days. - a) 1.
+Trees with a trunk diameter in excess of six inches (6") measured twenty-four inches (24") above the ground may be replaced with trees of similar variety having a minimum trunk diameter of three inches (3") measured twenty-four inches (24") above the ground. - b) 2.
 If any tree which was preserved and used as a credit toward landscaping requirements is later removed for any reason, it shall be replaced by the number of trees for which it was originally credited.
-Replacement trees shall have a minimum trunk diameter of three inches (3") measured twenty-four inches (24") above the ground. - A time extension may be granted by the City Planner if substantial evidence is presented to indicate abnormal circumstances beyond the control of the owner, tenant, or his agent.
+Replacement trees shall have a minimum trunk diameter of three inches (3") measured twenty-four inches (24") above the ground. - c) 3.
+A time extension may be granted by the City Planner if substantial evidence is presented to indicate abnormal circumstances beyond the control of the owner, tenant, or his agent.